Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ Show your work

-You need to share the process, not just the finished product.
+You just share the process, not only the finished thing.

-People follow the messy journey, then stick around for the result.
+People follow the messy journey, then stay for the result.

-Show what you're learning as you learn it.
+Show what you're learning while you're still learning it.

 He shared the process daily, mess and all.